ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 </div>

-An informal (S3) class and its associated methods that describes, validates and applies algorithms to a slot of a ready4 module.
+An instance of an informal (S3) class and its associated methods that describes, validates and applies algorithms to a slot of a Module.

 </div>